kreier/llama.cpp-jetson.nano/README.md

 status "Downloading binaries to temporary directory"

-FILES="llama-cli llama-server llama-bench libllama.so libggml.so libggml-base.so libggml-cpu.so libggml-cuda.so"
+FILES="llama-cli llama-server llama-bench llama-run llama-simple llama-simple-chat libllama.so libggml.so libggml-base.so libggml-cpu.so libggml-cuda.so"

 for FILE in $FILES; do
     status "Downloading $FILE"